Cindy Prado Smolders In Strappy Crop Top As She Flashes Major Cleavage & Ripped Abs

 Blond bombshell Cindy Prado tantalized her fans when she took to Instagram on Monday evening.
 The model looked sensational in a skimpy outfit that put her assets on display.
-She updated her feed with three sizzling shots that immediately sparked a frenzy among her 1.8 million followers.
+She updated her feed with three sizzling shots which immediately sparked a frenzy among her 1.8 million followers.

 Cindy Prado Smolders In Strappy Ensemble

-The influencer wore a strappy crop top that tied in the front.
+The influencer wore a strappy crop top which tied in the front.
 The upper half of the top tied at her bust, while the lower half fastened at her midsection.
 She put her voluptuous cleavage and ripped abs on display in the sexy garment.
-She teamed the garment with a pair of denim bottoms.
+She teamed the piece with a pair of denim bottoms.

 Cindy’s accessories were bold yet understated.
 She wore a thick gold choker, a delicate necklace with a pendant, as well as a third chain around her neck.
 She added earrings, a linked bracelet, and some rings on her fingers to complete the look.

-The 27-year-old styled her hair in a deep-side part.
+The 27-year-old styled her hair in a deep side part.
 Her lush gold mane tumbled down her shoulders and back in soft, loose waves.

-The social media star took to the outdoors for the photo opp.
-Behind her abundant greenery and palm leaves blurred into the background as she modeled her ensemble.
+The social media star took to the outdoors for the photo op.
+Behind her, abundant greenery and palm leaves blurred into the background as she modeled her ensemble.

 Cindy Tugs At The Strings